Bear Grylls Survival Challenge Review: That Time Bear Grylls Gave Me A Condom

 Dave Huckle, founder of the Weeples racing team, lead a group of friends through the race and has been raving about the experience.
 On social media, there is a feeling of FOMO (or Fear of Missing Out) amongst those who did not make it to the race after the overwhelmingly positive response amongst other racers.

-I found the challenges to be a perfect balance across all types of skill sets with a quite a few novel challenges I hadn’t encountered at other races.
+I found the challenges to be a good balance across all types of skill sets with quite a few novel challenges I hadn’t encountered at other races.
 This was refreshing and helped me remember why I signed up to do these races in the first place.

 When’s The Next Bear Grylls Survival Challenge?